Tavistock Institute of Human Relations | Our approach to… Skip to main content

 Keats, 1817

 We pay close attention to what is being avoided, to the way anxiety moves through a system and shapes behaviour without anyone quite realising it.
-We treat resistance and dysfunction not as obstacles but as meaningful signals — expressions of institutional history, or identity under pressure.
+For us, resistance and dysfunction are not obstacles but meaningful signals.
+They often express institutional history, or identity under pressure.
 That is where our diagnostic work begins.